cloudquery/cloudquery/website/pages/docs/deployment/airflow.md

   --set dags.gitSync.enabled=false
 ```

-You will then need to expose the Airflow webserver to access the Airflow UI at `http://localhost:8080`:
+You will then need to expose the Airflow web server to access the Airflow UI at `http://localhost:8080`:

 ```bash copy
 kubectl port-forward svc/airflow-webserver 8080:8080 --namespace airflow